I tell architects, your project is not the project. Your project is the health of the ecosystem. Why else do we do green buildings?

 – Bill Reed

-Human development should serve as an instrument for regenerating life
+Human development should serve as an instrument for healing and regenerating life

-7group began our existence focused on how to improve the technical design of green buildings.
+7group began our work over 25 years ago by focusing on how to improve the technical design of green buildings.
 We developed a keen focus on systems thinking and an integrative process.
 Along the way we discovered that applying an integrative process to technical systems was not enough.
-Our focus needed to shift from seeing building projects as the outcome, to projects as a developmental instrument for achieving a larger purpose and processes aimed at the vitality and viability of the larger systems in which the building is nested.
-This process called us to shift our aim and direction toward regenerative design and development associated with living systems.
-We believe that any project can be leveraged as a highly effective acupuncture point for helping transform community vitality and regenerating life.
-We can help you to explore connections that develop interrelationships, to promote the holistic affects that you are aiming to manifest in the world.
+Our focus shifted from seeing buildings as outcomes to working on projects as developmental instruments for achieving larger purposes, i.e., for developing processes aimed at evolving the vitality and viability of the larger systems in which these buildings are nested – in short, for delivering value-adding processes to all key stakeholders.
+This in turn shifted our aim and direction toward regenerative design and development by working with whole living systems.
+Through such experiences, we now believe that any project can be leveraged as a highly effective acupuncture point for helping transform community vitality and regenerating life.
+We seek to help you explore meaningful connections that develop reciprocal interrelationships, so that you can achieve the holistic affects that you are aiming to manifest in the world.

-In short, 7group can help your project to realize its full potential.
-Through our experienced network of partners and associates, we can provide a vast array of services, including regenerative process facilitation, commissioning, video production, energy modeling, daylighting analysis, materials consulting, ecological assessments, the implementation of green building assessment tools, and so much more (click here for a comprehensive list of services).
-We also offer comprehensive design and construction services for projects, which align closely with our values and aspirations, through partnerships with local construction firms.
-One of our particular strengths is helping the owner to delineate specific project requirements and build the right design team that understands the importance of an integrative, regenerative process and how to effectively implement it.
-Our services all share one thing in common, they are customized to provide you with the help you need to manifest your project in a way that develops its evolving capacity to serve as an instrument for the change you seek to embody.
+In short, 7group serves to help your project image and then realize its full potential.
+Through our experienced network of partners and associates, we offer a vast array of services, including regenerative process facilitation, commissioning, video production, energy modeling, daylighting analysis, materials consulting, ecological assessments, the implementation of green building assessment tools, and so much more (click here for a comprehensive list of services).
+We also offer comprehensive design and construction services for projects that align closely with your and our values and aspirations, through partnerships with local construction firms.
+One of our particular strengths is helping owners to delineate specific project requirements and identify tangible outcomes by building project teams and their capacity to engage an integrative, regenerative process that achieves effects aligned with a larger purpose beyond designing, constructing and operating buildings.
+This invites us to conceive your project not as an end point, but a beginning.
+Our services all share a common aim: they are customized to provide you with the help you need to manifest your particular project in a way that develops its evolving capacity to serve as an instrument for achieving the transformation you seek.

 The Integrative Design Guide to Green Building

 Our book, published in 2009 with co-author Bill Reed, has been called the definitive guide to the integrative process.
-It is full of examples from our early projects that revealed the systemic connections between building systems including the building and the larger ecosystems within which it is embedded.
+It is full of examples from our early projects that revealed the systemic connections between building systems and the larger ecosystems within which these are embedded.
 The last chapter, Evolving the Field, foreshadowed where we were heading.
-While our process has evolved since the book was published, the core principles associated with integrative design still apply and inform our work every day.
+While our process has expanded since the book was published, the core principles associated with integrative design still apply and inform our work every day as we continue to evolve our thinking.

 The owners came to 7group wanting to build an off-the-grid, LEED certified, farm-to-table restaurant located on a working farm.
 After engaging a co-discovery process, exploring the owners’ underlying aspirations, the effort shifted to using the process of designing and constructing this farm-to-fork café as a means for building the capacity of all project participants to serve as co-creative agents for affecting systemic local building and fooding practices in the region.
-Created from the vision and aspirations of the owners and their project’s stakeholders, the project’s purpose expanded and evolved in a way that inspires people to create a stronger connection to the place so they can contribute to its health in a meaningful way through immersive educational experiences.
-How we produce and consume food on diversified, small farms in this place is the project’s instrument for regenerating life in the community and lifeshed it serves.
+Created from the vision and aspirations of the owners and project stakeholders, the project’s purpose expanded and evolved in a way that inspires people to create a stronger connection to the place so they can contribute to its health in a meaningful way through immersive educational experiences.
+The project team shifted from building a cafe to seeing the project as an instrument for understanding and experiencing how we produce and consume food on diversified, small farms in this place can serve to regenerate life in the community and the lifeshed it serves and beyond.
+As such, the project team aligned around the following overarching project Purpose:

 More information at https://refarmcafe.com/.